jorritmesman/selmaprotbas/README.md

 selmaprotbas/nn, etc. Follow the same structure as for the flow, temp, and salt subsections.

-If "fabm/use" is set to "true" in the gotm.yaml file, when you run GOTM, the model described in the fabm.yaml file is run coupled to it (in our case Selmaprotbas).
+If "fabm/use" is set to "true" in the gotm.yaml file, when you run GOTM, the model described in the fabm.yaml file is run coupled to it (in our case, Selmaprotbas).
 In the GOTM output file, you will be able to access the results of the combined GOTM-FABM-Selmaprotbas run.